 What degrees can I earn?

-Earning a PhD in biomedical engineering will likely require a great deal of research.
-One of the challenges of attending biomedical engineering schools online is the potential lack of laboratory resources that will be available to you.
-The best online biomedical engineering program will accommodate this lack of availability and will work to ensure that your research needs are met.
+Earning a PhD in aerospace engineering will likely require a great deal of research, and 1 of the challenges of attending aerospace engineering schools online is the potential lack of laboratory resources that will be available to you.
+The best aerospace engineering online program will accommodate your research needs and will work with you to ensure that you have access to the necessary facilities.

 What kinds of classes will I take in my program?

-Finally, as a PhD candidate in biomedical engineering, your work will focus upon independent research on a topic related to your specialization.
-While you will likely take courses in advanced biology and biomechanics, the majority of your earned credit hours during this program will focus on completion of a qualifying examination in biomedical engineering, as well as your dissertation defense.
+Finally, as a PhD or ScD candidate, your work will focus upon independent research on a topic related to aerospace engineering.
+Your earned credit hours during this program will likely focus on taking a doctoral qualifying examination in addition to your dissertation project proposal and dissertation defense.

 What careers can I choose from?